Curated by Astria Suparak

 Located on the main floor of the exposition, EXPO VIDEO highlights some of the most exciting video and animation being made by artists represented by EXPO CHICAGO exhibitors.
 Presented in Navy Pier’s Festival Hall in viewing stations designed by Studio Gang Architects and with a custom bench designed by John Preus, this year’s program is divided into three reels of work.
 Nine videos were selected from submissions from over 140 international exhibiting galleries.

-Selected artists are from the U.S., Ghana, and Hungary, and include John Akomfrah (Carrol / Fletcher, London), Skip Arnold (Greene Exhibitions, Los Angeles), Jason Lazarus and Eric Fleischauer (Andrew Rafacz, Chicago), Adam Magyar (Julie Saul Gallery, New York), Takeshi Murata (Salon 94, New York), Jennifer Reeder (Andrew Rafacz, Chicago), Michael Robinson (Carrie Secrist Gallery, Chicago) and Alyson Shotz (Carolina Nitsch, New York).
+Selected international artists include John Akomfrah (Carrol / Fletcher, London), Skip Arnold (Greene Exhibitions, Los Angeles), Jason Lazarus and Eric Fleischauer (Andrew Rafacz, Chicago), Adam Magyar (Julie Saul Gallery, New York), Takeshi Murata (Salon 94, New York), Jennifer Reeder (Andrew Rafacz, Chicago), Michael Robinson (Carrie Secrist Gallery, Chicago) and Alyson Shotz (Carolina Nitsch, New York).

 In addition to the three stations displaying the work of selected artists from the exhibiting galleries, this year’s program will feature a fourth station featuring the best of Columbia College student video work.
 Student winners include BJ Allen, Bret Hamilton, Eli Zazquez and for the second year in a row, Ahmed Hamad.